‘Hawaii Five-0’ fan favorite and UFC fighter Taylor Wily dies at 56

-HONOLULU (HawaiiNewsNow/Grey Information) – Recognized for his straight-talking buddy characters in “Hawaii 5-0” and “Magnum P.I.,” Hawaii’s Taylor Wily has died.
+HONOLULU (HawaiiNewsNow/Grey Information) – Identified for his straight-talking buddy characters in “Hawaii 5-0” and “Magnum P.I.,” Hawaii’s Taylor Wily has died.

-The 56-year-old was greatest identified for his function as Kamekona on the reboot of “Hawaii 5-0.”
+The 56-year-old was finest identified for his position as Kamekona on the reboot of “Hawaii 5-0.”

 He was additionally on “Magnum P.I.” and within the film “Forgetting Sarah Marshall.”